AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

    - Create a booking app to manage desks and meeting rooms across multiple locations where users can:
      - Select a site and view available desks/rooms.
      - Book a desk/room for a specific date and time.
-     - Filter available spaces by features (e.g., equipment, size).
+     - Filter available Rooms by features such as the equipment and facilities of the room and the capacity the room can hold.
    - **Features**:
      - Display:
        - A calendar view of bookings.